 You may also be interested in these books by and about Rose Macaulay

 What Not.
 A Prophetic Comedy is Rose Macaulay’s 1918 novel of a future eugenicist England, suppressed for potential libel, after which it vanished from sight.
 This novel was a significant influence on her friend Aldous Huxley’s Brave New World.

-Potterism: A Tragi-Farcical Tract is Macaulay’s 1920 novel of truth, lies, slander and the British press (to be published in August 2020).
+Potterism: A Tragi-Farcical Tract is Macaulay’s 1920 novel of truth, lies, slander and the British press.